Anacondas: Trail of Blood: Plot

 Amanda and Scott are forced to find the serum, and are accompanied by two henchmen of Eugene to find it.
-They put up at Peter's house.
-There the two find the serum but keep it hidden.
+Once they find Peter's house, the two find the serum but keep it hidden.
 The anaconda strikes the house and devours one gunman and, while the other is trying to fight it off, Amanda and Scott escape and discover more of the serum in a shed.
 Jackie, the other gunman, corners them, but is taken by surprise by Scott.
 The snake attacks Jackie and he accidentally blows himself up with a grenade while trying to destroy the snake.
-It then chases Amanda and Scott.
-Scott sacrifices himself to the snake to buy time for Amanda to run.
+It then chases Amanda and Scott with Scott sacrificing himself to buy time for Amanda.
 In an attempt to destroy the snake, Amanda throws a gasoline tank at the snake and blows it up, but the snake regenerates after she flees.

-Back at the base camp, Murdoch appears, but is in for a rude shock when he sees his arch-enemy, the "officer" who had originally accompanied Amanda earlier, Vasile.
-Murdoch orders Eugene to "clean house"; however, it turns out Vasile offered more money and gets Eugene to join forces with him instead.
+Back at the base camp, Murdoch appears to collect the serum.
+He is then confronted by Vasile, one of the officers that accompanied Amanda who survived the encounter with the anaconda.
+Revealed to be his rival for the research, Murdoch orders Eugene to kill him.
+However, Eugene refuses, revealing that Vasile offered him more money to join forces with him instead.
 When Vasile orders him to kill Murdoch, Jackson takes the moment of hostility to stab Eugene whose gun accidentally goes off and kills Vasile.
-The last remaining mercenary Armon hears the commotion and is tackled by Jackson; however, Jackson gets wounded from a bullet and just as Armon is about to kill him, Amanda shoots him to death.
-Murdoch reappears after the gunfire, holding Armon's gun and demands that Amanda give him the serum.
-As they do that, he keeps his word and allows them to leave.
-As the remaining survivors leave in the jeep, Murdoch injects himself with the serum and discovers it works, but the snake rips his head off after coiling him.
-Amanda finally destroys the orchids for good in the mines, and the group tries to escape in a jeep as the anaconda pursues them.
+The last remaining mercenary, Armon, hears the commotion and is tackled by Jackson.
+Jackson gets wounded from a bullet and just as Armon is about to kill him, Amanda shoots him to death.
+Murdoch demands that Amanda give him the serum.
+After she gives it to him, he allows her and the remaining survivors to leave.
+As the group leave in the jeep, Murdoch injects himself with the serum and discovers it works, but the snake arrives and rips his head off, realizing the blood orchid serum wouldn't work.
+Amanda finally destroys the orchids for good in the mines, and the group tries to escape as the anaconda pursues them.
 Eugene, who survived and has clung to the back of the vehicle, attacks them, determined to get the rest of the serum.
 Jackson confronts him in the back of the truck after he gets a shot at Amanda's arm.
 They both fight in the back of the jeep, giving Amanda enough time to kick Eugene out of the car with two grenades in hand.
-While the snake devours him, it is blown to bits.
-The anaconda, who seems to have regenerated, slithers into the forest as the group departs.
+While the snake devours him, the bomb goes off, blowing both Eugene and the snake to ash.
+As they continue off, the snake is revealed to have regenerated and escapes into the woods.